erik/holepunch/README.md

 holepunch sg-62153838 443 --tcp
 ```

-Apply security group rules and then `ssh` to a host.
+Apply security group rules and then `ssh` into a host.
 Rules will be
 reverted when SSH connection ends.

 ```